fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 # Road Map

-The whole Fossorial project is still in beta, but we wanted to get started on a list of ideas and for future improvements.
-If you have some ideas or areas of improvement, please leave a Github issue on the respective repository or contribute to this page [here](https://github.com/fosrl/docs/blob/main/packages/docusaurus/docs/07-roadmap.md).

-We are not committed to anything on this list, and the order is meaningless.
-We will prioritize based on community feedback and our own internal goals.
-If you would like to see something on this list, please let us know!
+We keep track of active development on our [GitHub Project](https://github.com/orgs/fosrl/projects/1).

 Submit feature requests to the [Pangolin repository](https://github.com/orgs/fosrl/discussions).
 If you really want something that is already on this list, you should still post about it, so we know it is a priority for you.
 Also, other people can upvote your request.

-## Development Roadmap
+## Ideas

-Outside of general bug fixes and improvements related to beta:
+Outside of general bug fixes and improvements related to beta these are some long term ideas we have.
+We are not committed to anything on this list, and the order is meaningless.
+We will prioritize based on community feedback in GitHub and our own internal goals.
+If you would like to see something on this list, please let us know!

 ### Authentication Review and Penetration Tests